raamcosta/compose-destinations-docs/docusaurus/versioned_docs/version-1.x/styles-and-animations.md

 ## Default Style

 As you probably have guessed, this is the style that's going to be applied to all Destinations that don't explicitly use another style.
 This usually means that no animation and no other special style is used when navigating to it, but, if you're using Compose Destinations `animations-core`, you will be able to change this default to actually have a custom animation.
-That is done through the arguments of `rememberAnimatedNavHostEngine` call, which you need to do to pass the returned `AnimatedNavHostEngine` into `DestinationsNavHost`.
+That is done through the arguments of `rememberNavHostEngine` call, which you need to do to pass the returned `AnimatedNavHostEngine` into `DestinationsNavHost`.

 ## Dialog Style